bcrist/Zig-LC4k/readme.md

 * Generate an HTML report detailing the design, including timing information.
 * Export the design as a JEDEC or SVF file for programming devices.
+* Simulate your design or write tests to verify its functionality.
 * (Planned) Export a Verilog model of the design for simulation/validation/etc.
 * Write your own Zig code that does whatever you want.